jo0704/joeynmt-toy-models/README.md

 ## Results: Task 1

-We get the following results on BLEU scores:
+We get the following results for BLEU scores:

 | use BPE | vocabulary size | BLEU |
 | ---: | ---: | ---: |